AhmedMustafa505/SocialMediaApp/README.md

 ## Project Structure

-The application follows a modular and clean architecture for easy navigation and maintenance:
+The application follows a modular and clean architecture for easy navigation and maintenance

 ## Dependencies